enrico-spada/jidindinesh.github.io/_posts/2019-01-13-Why-Hinton's-And-Yann-LeCun's-Blessings-Could-Not-Help-Graphs.md

 ### But Graph Neural Networks are Neural Networks on steroids.
 In ecommerce, a graph-based learning system will be able to exploit the interactions between users and products to make a highly accurate recommendations.
 In chemistry, molecules are modeled as graphs and their bioactivity needs to be identified for drug discovery.

-#### Basically, Deep Learning on graphs require all the building blocks of Hinton's Neural Networks to be redefined and reinvented.

 > Graph data are irregular.